crispab/crisp-dna/_docs/visions.md

 Two more principles:

 -   It's OK to move your avatar up and down even between conferences (the poster is on the wall in our office).
 But that will be considered input to the next conference, no decision will be made directly.
--   We bring this poster to our conferences, so we keep iterating on it (just like our two A3s [What is Crisp](what-is-crisp.html) and [How we work](how-crisp-works.html)).
+-   We bring this poster to our conferences, so we keep iterating on it (just like our two A3s [What is Product Space](what-is-crisp.html) and [How we work](how-crisp-works.html)).

 Does everyone have to agree with these visions?
 -----------------------------------------------